python/cpython/Android/README.rst

-Makefile for the given (api, architecture), as set by the ``$ANDROID_API`` and ``$ANDROID_ARCH`` environment variables, builds a native Python interpreter if it does not exist yet (used later for the cross-compilation of Python on Android) and builds few external libraries (libffi, ncurses, openssl, readline, sqlite) for Android.
+Makefile for the given (api, architecture), as set by the ``$ANDROID_API`` and ``$ANDROID_ARCH`` environment variables, builds a native Python interpreter if it does not exist yet (used later for the cross-compilation of Python on Android) and builds the readline and ncurses external libraries for Android.
 It then cross-compiles Python for Android, linking extension modules with the external libraries and builds the zip distributions, creates an AVD, starts the emulator, installs the Python distribution on the emulator and finally runs the python command.
 Note that the Android emulators are very slow except for the x86 and x86_64 architectures when the processor of the build platform is itself of the x86 family.

 The next runs of::